mark-siazon/FM-Intro-Sign_Up-Card/src/assets/README-personalized-template.md

 ## Overview:

-This project is part of the [Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1) challenge.
+This project is part of the [Frontend Mentor](https://www.frontendmentor.io/) challenge.
 The goal of the challenge is to replicate a design and build a functional web page with specific features.

 ### The Challenge:

 **To do this challenge, you need a basic understanding of HTML, CSS, and JavaScript.**
 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Receive an error message when the `form` is submitted if:
-  - Any `input` field is empty.
-The message for this error should say _"[Field Name] cannot be empty"_
-  - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
-The message for this error should say _"Looks like this is not an email"_
+- **Insert requirements here**: Users should be able to submit a contact form.
+- **Placeholder-Text**: Form validation with error messages.
+- **Placeholder-Text**: Responsiveness across all device sizes.

 <br>